Learning Theory for Estimation of Animal Motion Submanifolds: Experiments and Numerical Examples

 \section{Experiments and Numerical Examples}

 A number of experiments and simulations have been carried out to study the performance of the analysis in the paper.
 Photoreflective markers were placed on specimens of {\em anolis sagrei} as depicted in Figure \ref{fig:LizardMarkers}, which then traversed an inclined, narrow board within the line of sight of three high speed, Photron FASTCAM \textregistered cameras.
-Video imagery was recorded at 500 fps, and inertial estimates of the markers were estimated using the publically distributed software toolbox \cite{hedrick2008software}.
-The motion of a total of 21 lizards were recorded, of which 15 were male and the remaining 6 were female.
-Figure \ref{fig:InertialTrajectories3D} depicts one set of inertial trajectories for the markers on the lizard.
-Details of the experimental setup, experimental parameters, specimen measurements, and image processing details can be found in {\cite{???}}.
+Video imagery was recorded at 500 fps, and inertial trajectories such as those depicted in Figure 2 of the markers were estimated using the publicly distributed software toolbox \cite{hedrick2008software}.
 The discrete inertial trajectories are interpreted as measured samples $\{(t_i,x_i)\}_{i=1}^m \subset [0,\infty)\times X$.
-In this example we choose the known manifold $S=S^1$, the circle in $\RR^2$.
-A post-processing step identifies a gait period $T_p$ by inspection of the video.
-Using linear interpolation over each interval $[t_p,t_p+T_p]$, we can determine the $\sel_i$ corresponding to the $i^{th}$ discrete time $t_i$ as
+In this example, we hypthesize that the observed configuration space is homeomorphic to a one-dimensional, compact space.
+Consequently, we choose the known manifold $S=S^1$, the circle in $\RR^2$, and we seek a mapping $\gamma:S\rightarrow Q\subset X$ where $Q$ is the unknown manifold homeomorphic to $S$.
+The approximation $\gamma_{n,m}$ is obtained as the solution of the empirical risk minimization problem for two choices $H^S_n$ and $\HH^S_n$ of approximant subspaces in the plots that follow.
+The basis for $\HH^S_n$ is taken to be given by translates of the exponential kernel $k_{\xi}(s) = e^{-\beta||\xi-s||^2} $.
+Figures 3 and 4 compare the performance of the two methods of approximation as the number of samples and the dimension of the approximation spaces are varied.